-I downloaded the app immediately after getting an email about it from Cricut.
-I then played around with it, doing 4 small projects with it, and let me tell you, it’s fantastic.
+I downloaded it from the app store immediately after getting an email about it from Cricut.
+It connects with your Cricut Joy machine via bluetooth and is ready to go in seconds.
+I played around with it, doing 4 small projects with it, and let me tell you, it’s fantastic.
 (And if you’re a skeptic like me, no, Cricut didn’t pay me to review it.)
-I already loved crafting with my Cricut Joy because it just feels fast and easy especially for little projects I do with my son but with the new app those feelings are on another level entirely!
+I already loved crafting with my Cricut Joy because it just feels fast and easy especially for little projects I do with my son.
+The new app puts those feelings feelings to another level entirely!

 Cricut Joy App Review

-The Cricut Joy app is the best introduction someone could have to using a Cricut machine.
-I wish the app had been out when I started making things with Cricut machines.
+The Cricut Joy app is the best introduction someone could have to using a Cricut cutting machine.
+I wish the app had been out when I started making things with Cricut machines – can we get an app for the Cricut Maker please?!
 If you’ve been nervous about jumping into the world of cutting or heat press after hearing about the steep learning curve, the new app for Cricut Joy is your personal valet.
 It makes everything easssyyyyy.